timmathews/til/README.md

 &copy; 2015-2016 Tim Mathews

-This repository is licensed under the MIT license.
+This repository is licensed under the CC0 Universal license.
 See `LICENSE.md` for details.